Bikes · Resale guide

 Essential Checks

-- Check for Oil Leaks — Inspect thoroughly around the engine block, cylinder head, fork seals, and under the bike for any signs of oil drips or residue.
-Even minor leaks can become major issues.
+- Check for oil leaks — Inspect around the engine block, fork seals, and under the bike for any signs of fresh or dried oil leaks.

-- Check Tyre Condition — Look at the tread depth and for any cracks on the sidewalls.
-Worn tyres need immediate replacement, which is a significant cost (₹12,000-₹18,000 for a pair).
+- Check tyre condition — Look for tread depth, cracks on the sidewall, and uneven wear.
+Worn tyres mean an immediate replacement (₹12,000-₹18,000 a pair).

-- Check Exhaust Smoke — After starting the cold engine, observe the exhaust smoke.
-White smoke suggests a coolant leak (if liquid-cooled), blue smoke means oil burning, and thick black smoke indicates a rich fuel mixture.
+- Check exhaust smoke — After starting, observe the exhaust.
+White smoke often indicates a coolant leak, blue smoke means burning oil, and black smoke suggests a rich fuel mixture.

-- Ride for 15+ Minutes — Pay attention to vibrations, smooth gear shifts (no false neutrals), clutch slip (RPM rises faster than speed in high gear), and stable handling.
-Test braking response at speed.
+- Ride for 15+ minutes — Pay attention to excessive vibrations, smooth gear shifts, clutch slip (RPM climbs but speed doesn’t), and stable handling.

-- Check Frame for Bends or Welding Marks — Visually inspect the frame, especially around the steering head and swingarm pivot.
-Any signs of repair or non-factory welding indicate a past accident.
+- Check frame for bends or welding marks — Carefully inspect the frame, especially around the steering head and engine mounts, for any signs of repair or distortion that indicate a past accident.

 Insider Checks

-THE CLUTCH SLIP TEST (₹3,500-₹6,500 Repair Cost if Failed): Once you’re on a test ride, shift into the highest gear (5th or 6th) at a relatively low speed where the engine is just chugging along.
-Then, open the throttle hard and quickly.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
-This means they’re worn out and need replacement soon, a significant expense.
+THE CLUTCH SLIP TEST: On your test ride, get into the highest gear (5th or 6th) at a relatively low speed (around 40-50 kmph), then open the throttle hard.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, or it feels like the power isn’t fully transferring to the wheel, the clutch plates are slipping.
+Replacing the clutch plate set on a Scrambler 650 will set you back ₹4,000-₹7,000.

 Common Scams to Watch For (India 2026)

-Engine Swap.
-Sometimes a blown engine is replaced with a cheaper, used one from another bike.
-Always verify the engine number on the bike matches the one on the RC.
-Look for mismatched paint on the engine block or unusual wiring that suggests a swap.
+Engine Swap: Sometimes, a blown engine is replaced with a used one from another bike.
+Always ensure the engine number on the bike matches the RC.
+Look for mismatched paint on the engine block compared to the rest of the bike, or unusually new-looking bolts around the engine mounts, which could indicate a swap.
+An engine swap can impact the bike’s legality and future resale.

-Fake Service Records.
-Sellers might present a service booklet filled with stamps from local mechanics or even fake authorized dealer stamps.
-Call the authorized BSA service centre with the bike’s chassis number to verify the service history against their database.
-Unverifiable records are a red flag.
+Fake Service Records: Sellers might present service booklets with stamps from local mechanics or even fake authorized dealer stamps.
+Always call the authorized service centre with the bike’s chassis number to verify the authenticity of service history.
+Unverified service records mean you can’t trust the bike’s maintenance, potentially hiding expensive future repairs.

 Seller’s Guide — How to Maximize Your BSA Scrambler 650 Resale

-Gather All Documents.
-Keep your RC book, valid insurance papers, PUC certificate, original purchase invoice, and especially all service records meticulously organized.
-A complete document set adds significant trust and value—potentially ₹10,000-₹20,000.
+Gather All Documents: Have your RC book, valid insurance, PUC certificate, original purchase invoice, and especially all service records ready.
+A complete paper trail builds trust and can add ₹10,000-₹20,000 to your selling price.

 Final Verdict — Should You Buy or Sell in 2026?